bocoup/learn-terraform/README.md

 ### How do I start?

-1. `npm install -g learn-terraform`
+1. `npm install -g bocoup/learn-terraform`
 4. Wait for the workshop to begin.
 5. Run `learn-terraform`!